 Hiking Through the Lush Forest

-The river turned out to be only knee-deep.
+The river turned out only knee-deep.
 And the rain boots came in quite handy in protecting the feet.
-Shortly, we met two fishers and their pup on the other side.
+Shortly, we met two fishermen and their dog on the other side.
 I bid hello and then looked for the trail entrance.

-I soon found the half-hidden orange flagging on a tree branch.
-Then I stashed the rain boots, and we proceeded to walk on the decent path.
+Glad to have noticed the half-hidden orange flagging on a tree branch.
+I stashed the rain boots before going on the decent path.
 Then right after dark, we found a flat spot off the trail and pitched the tent.

 See more trip photos here.